History of video games: 2010s

 In the 2010s, the traditional model of racing to a five-year console life cycle was reduced.
 Reasons included the challenge and massive expense of creating consoles that were graphically superior to the then-current generation, with Sony and Microsoft still looking to recoup development costs on their current consoles and the failure of content creation tools to keep up with the increased demands placed upon the people creating the games.

 On June 14, 2010, during E3, Microsoft revealed its new Xbox 360 S or Slim.
-It is smaller and quieter, with a 250GB hard drive and 802.11n WiFi.
+It is smaller and quieter, with a 250 GB hard drive and 802.11n WiFi.
 It started shipping to US stores the same day, and in Europe on July 13.

 The OnLive cloud-based gaming system is one of the first cloud gaming services.